 Make sure that you bring the correct documents for your status in Canada at the time of entry.
 If you are a Stepwest participant we will make sure you are not missing any of those documents.
 We will organize together a pre-departure orientation before your departure to go over every single detail and make sure that you are fully ready for your trip to Canada!
 You will not miss a thing!

-Now that you know that you have the green light to travel to Canada, you can set the wheels in motion for planning your working holiday abroad.
-Most of the Stepwest team travelled to Canada on a working holiday, so we know the whole process inside out and will guide you through from start to finish; we’ll even secure you a job before you arrive, so you can start your Canadian adventure from the moment you land.
+Now that you know that you have the green light to travel to Canada, set the wheels in motion for planning your working holiday abroad.
+We also travelled to Canada on a working holiday, so we know the whole process inside out and will guide you through from start to finish; we’ll secure you a job before you arrive, so you can start your Canadian adventure from the moment you land.

 Discover what you need to work and travel in Canada, the type of work programs available and the nitty gritty on life in Canada.